AttorneyOnline/launcher/README.md

 ### Deploying new versions

+#### Client

 Deploying a new client version will require building for the necessary platforms (`winnt_i386`, `linux_x86_64`) and adding version entries to the respective manifest files.
 Ensure that the `prev` entry is set to the previous version.

+Do not distribute `base/config.ini` or other configuration files in client downloads, as this will consistently overwrite player-set settings.
+Instead, distribute a `base/config.sample.ini` file, which explains all of the possible settings and their default values and can be renamed to `config.ini` by the player.

+#### Assets

+You should package your assets with the 7z format using LZMA2 solid compression, which should yield an extremely high compression ratio compared to ZIP.

+It is recommended to segment very large downloads into multiple archives.
+If an error occurs, the updater can detect which archives have already been downloaded, but only if the hash for each archive has been included in the download.

+#### Botched deploys

 If a mishap (botch) occurs in either an asset or client version, **DO NOT ROLL BACK - ROLL FORWARD**.
 Rolling back will cause the launcher to perform a full